apiad/dungen/games/tutorials/01-basics.md

         to: drawer-open
 ```

 From here on, we just need additional states to complete our game.
 We will continue with the `drawer-open` state.
 In this state the player can do one of two things, either take the key inside the drawer, or close the drawer again.
 The first action progresses to a new state, while the second one returns to the original state.
+Here we introduce another type of action (`Actions`) which simply performs more than one action in a row, so you can change state and print a message within a single player interaction.

 ```yaml
 # states: